nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a client
+1. User requests to add a client.

 1. ClientBook adds the client.